Cambodia’s telecom sector continues to grow, with the new industry regulator now playing a role

 - Mobile penetration had reached 134% by end-2013;

-- The crowded mobile market had started to see some rationalisation, the number of mobile operators falling from nine in 2011 to just four major players;
+- The crowded mobile market had started to see some rationalisation, the number of mobile operators falling from nine in 2011 to just three major players by 2014;

-- Hello Axiata and Smart Mobile merged to form a refreshed Smart Mobile, majority owned by Axiata, thereby setting up a serious challenger to Viettel’s Metfone;
+- Hello Axiata and Smart Mobile merged to form a refreshed Smart Mobile, presenting a serious challenger to Viettel’s Metfone;

-- However, in 2013 the fixed line numbers dropped sharply;
+- After a decade of growth, the fixed line numbers dropped sharply in 2013;

-- By early 2014 a teledensity of around 3% was reported;
+- By early 2014 a teledensity of just 3% was reported;

-- The internet segment had also been struggling for some time, but there were promising signs that the introduction of wireless broadband services was finally boosting fixed broadband growth;
+- The internet segment had also been struggling for some time;

-- In an important move, the government had officially launched the Telecommunications Regulator of Cambodia (TRC) in 2012;
+- The government launched the Telecommunications Regulator of Cambodia (TRC) in 2012;

 Cambodia - key telecom parameters – 2011 - 2014